 Syria: Emergency Preparedness & Response

-Ten years after it began, the war in Syria is far from over.
+More than eleven years after it began, the war in Syria is far from over.
 The numbers are frankly staggering: an estimated 11.1 million people are in need of assistance, more than half of all people in Syria are food insecure, 2.1 million children are out of school, and over 50% of basic infrastructure in the country is non-operational or completely destroyed.
 The fact that 1.2 million people are now living in hard-to-reach areas, combined with the continued armed clashes in many areas, complicates the delivery of humanitarian assistance.

 The severity of needs is especially high in Aleppo, Idlib, Damascus, Rural Damascus, Deir-ez-Zor and Raqqa governorates.
 At the same time, the ongoing conflict is fueling displacement on a scale rarely seen in human history: 6.1 million people are currently estimated to be internally displaced, many for the second or third time.
 These multiple displacements, compounded by difficulties finding work and widespread physical destruction, have exhausted people’s capacity to cope with the prolonged conflict.